janscience/MicroConfig/docs/userguide.md

                                "kHz");        // use this unit in user interactions
 ```

-When displayed in the menu, or when prompting for a new, the value is
+When displayed in the menu, or when prompting for a new value, the
-reported in this secondary unit:
+value is reported in this secondary unit:

 ```txt
 SamplingRate    : 48.0kHz